 Even for us well-traveled frogs, the rigors of the theme parks — early openings, waiting in line, heat and tired feet — can slow our roll (or hop, as the case may be).
 There comes a moment in every theme park vacation when we hit a wall and just need a break.
 With water parks, golf courses and amazing resort hotel pools, there's no shortage of off-day activities at Disney World.
 But our very favorite Disney World non-theme park activity is hopping around Disney Springs.

 Disney Springs is Disney World's shopping, dining and entertainment mecca.
 It was previously known as Downtown Disney or Disney Village Marketplace and held Disney's nightclub area — Pleasure Island.
-Completely re-themed and roughly doubled in size with new stores, restaurants, lounges and other amenities, Disney Springs is everything from a brief visit to a full day — and well into the evening — experience.
-It's a fun break from the parks, and there's enough going on to please shopaholics, foodies and picky children.
+Completely re-themed and roughly doubled in size with new stores, restaurants, lounges and other amenities, Disney Springs is everything from a brief visit to a full-day — and well into the evening — experience.
+It's a fun break from the parks, and there are so many things to do at Disney Springs that will please shopaholics, foodies and picky tadpoles.
 Best of all, you don't need theme park admission!
 Here are a few Disney Springs tips for your visit to this downtime destination.

 1. Plan Your Visit